 AmeriCorps members are truly making an impact.
 Little Rock, a close-knit community with ample opportunities to develop meaningful personal and professional relationships, is an ideal place to serve.
 Because Little Rock is a small town, AmeriCorps members get several face-time opportunities with leading LRSD officials, city leaders, and champions of our work and hands-on professional development.

 City Year Little Rock is moving the needle by engaging students, families, and community organizations.
 Students tutored by City Year improved by 9% points on the ACT Aspire in math from 2018–2019, showing substantial gains over their non-tutored peers, who decreased by 2% points.
 In Literacy, students tutored improved by 7%, outpacing their non-tutored peers, who increased by 2% points.

 Work with a committed and diverse team of City Year AmeriCorps members who share your passion for service and personal growth.
 A service day is unique to each school served.
 City Year AmeriCorps members are in schools before the first bell rings and are some of the last to leave at the end of the day.
 Typical service hours are:

-Days are spent providing whole class support, small group and 1:1 tutoring sessions, before and after school programming for the whole school as well as focus lesson planning time and team meetings.
+Days are spent providing whole class support, small group, and 1:1 tutoring sessions, before and after school programming for the entire school, focus lesson planning time, and team meetings.